mosaicml/llm-foundry/README.md

 # LLM Foundry

 This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with [Composer](https://github.com/mosaicml/composer) and the [MosaicML platform](https://forms.mosaicml.com/demo?utm_source=github.com&utm_medium=referral&utm_campaign=llm-foundry).
-Designed to be easy-to-use, efficient _and_ flexible, this codebase is designed to enable rapid experimentation with the latest techniques.
+Designed to be easy-to-use, efficient _and_ flexible, this codebase enables rapid experimentation with the latest techniques.

 You'll find in this repo:
 * `llmfoundry/` - source code for models, datasets, callbacks, utilities, etc.